 - Akali - The other assassin that can actually give Udyr some problems in lane.
 Her Q harass is ridiculous against Udyr, because she can just poke him down and doesn't need to proc it, but if he tries to harass with Tiger Stance she will just proc the Q and win the fight.
 Knowledge of skill cooldowns is important, and constant use of the brush is important.
 If she uses her shroud, try to be a little more aggressive, because her main form of defense is gone.
 Just watch out for her Q. It hurts a lot.
 Definitely start Null-Magic Mantle 2 pot.

 - Lee Sin - His mobility is a pain, especially with cripple slows.
 His Q percent damage can surprise you as well.
-Start Boots of Speed to dodge his Qs better.
+Start Boots to dodge his Qs better.
 Not much to say.
 Just really annoying.
 Like the fly that you keep trying to swat away from your head but it always comes back as if your head is a piece of candy.
 That is what Lee Sin is.
 Cept he can actually kill you.
 So try and stay behind your minions.

 - Singed - never fun to see a farmed Singed, but fortunately it is fairly easy to harass him.
-Boots of Speed to keep up with him, try to get a few Qs off at lv 1 to get rid of his health pots, and after that just avoid his poison when he goes to farm and as soon as he turns it off attempt to chase him away from the minions.
+Boots to keep up with him, try to get a few Qs off at lv 1 to get rid of his health pots, and after that just avoid his poison when he goes to farm and as soon as he turns it off attempt to chase him away from the minions.
 If you stand IN your minion wave he can't poison them, and his throw doesnt start hurting till much later, especially if you manage to Turtle Stance it.
 Try not to let him free farm though.

 - Gangplank - Lv 1 and 2 he hurts a lot, but after you get a few points in Turtle Stance it becomes very managable.
-I would start with Boots of Speed just because.
+I would start with Boots just because.
 Don't think about this lane too much.
 If he Qs you that means hes losing gold, if he Qs minions that means he is vulnerable for harass.
 Don't let him free farm.